Abduyenus/java_backend_lab1/comment.md

 Here's my feedback:

-Although , there are many ways to design the classes , this is what I expect you when you design your classes:
+Although there are many ways to design the classes , this is what I expect you when you design your classes:

 1.
 Create Interface or Abstract class ---Chat

-Add abstract methods: public void write(String message)
+Add abstract methods: public void write(String message, String url)
                     : public List<String> read(String url)
 					: public void display(List messages)
 					: Add any other methods if you have more